Spanish Broadcasting System: History

 In 2002 the company created SBS Entertainment, a concert production arm.
 It also diversified by purchasing 80 percent of JuJu Media, the operator of the Spanish-English Web site LaMusica.com, which offered Latin music, entertainment, news, and culture.
 Later that year, at the insistence of Alarcón Jr., SBS launched KZAB-FM (La Sabrosa 93.5), targeting the Central American population in Los Angeles.
 In 2003, WSKQ was the most listened-to Spanish-language radio station in the United States.
 That year Alarcón Jr. told Billboard magazine, "My opinion is that radio programming continues to be an art.
 It is not a science.
 I will not argue with the fact that research gives you a good indication, a good road map."

-Raúl Alarcón Jr. is the current Chief Executive Officer of SBS, a position he has held since June 1994.
-He also succeeded his father as Chairman of the board of directors on November 2, 1999.
-Alarcón Sr. would continue to serve as Chairman Emeritus.
+Raúl Alarcón Jr. is the current chief executive officer of SBS, a position he has held since June 1994.
+He also succeeded his father as chairman of the board of directors on November 2, 1999.
+Alarcón Sr. would continue to serve as chairman emeritus.
 Alarcón Jr. is responsible for the company's long-range strategic planning and operational matters, and according to SBS's website, is instrumental in the acquisition and related financing of each SBS station.

+In 2004, Viacom purchased a 10% stake on SBS, Viacom's response to Univision-HBC merger, SBS was combined with Viacom's Infinity Broadcasting.

 In 2009, Raúl Alarcón Sr. was posthumously inducted into Billboards Latin Music Hall of Fame.
 On June 3, 2011, the heavily Cuban-American community of Union City, New Jersey honored Alarcón Sr. with a star on the Walk of Fame at Celia Cruz Plaza.
 Raúl Alarcón Jr. was present to accept the honors for his father.

+SBS said it would sell Mega TV in 2023 to Voz Media, a conservative Spanish-language news media firm based in Texas, pending approval by the Federal Communications Commission.
+On September 22, SBS terminated the deal after the buyer breached its agreement to close the deal by the Sept.
+15 deadline the two companies agreed to.